Amarisoft

 TestSetup Callbox Internet 02

-If you decided to use Case 2 and Case 3, following tips would be helpful.
+If you decide to use Case 2 or Case 3, the following tips may be helpful.

 Configuration